Men's hockey drops game one of ECAC quarterfinals at Harvard - ExBulletin

 Princeton Men’s Ice Hockey (@princetonhockey) March 11, 2023

 The Crimson scored twice in the first period to build a 2-0 lead after twenty minutes.
-Sean Farrell scored 3:39 into the game to open the scoring and tuck a loose puck into Princeton’s crease.
+Sean Farrell scored 3:39 into the game to open the scoring and put a loose puck in the Princeton crease.

 Alex Laferriere followed into the period at 12:04 with a wrist shot on an odd-man break.